-The rental fee for Decatur House is really reasonable, considering it’s location.
-But you have to also consider the tent costs.
-If you have 130 guests, or less, you can get away without a tent.
+The rental fee for Decatur House is really reasonable, considering its location and how large it is.
+But you also have to consider the tent costs.
+If you have 130 guests or less, you can get away without a tent.
+How?
 If the weather was poor, you could marry in the Carriage House, have your cocktail reception in the Historic House, and the Carriage House could be flipped for your dinner/dance reception.

-The tent fee I have in here has a lot of bells and whistles.
+The tent fee I show here has a lot of bells and whistles.
 A clear top tent is more expensive than a white top tent.
-The starry night lighting installation is more expensive than other options.
-This assumes you need a couple heaters for the early spring or late fall, and a few other items that make the tent and the Carriage House look a little nicer.
+The starry night lighting installation is more expensive than other lighting options.
+This assumes you need a couple of heaters for the early spring or late fall, and a few other items that make the tent and the Carriage House look a little nicer.

-Catering is certainly a variable cost, but at Decatur House, the kitchen is in the basement, and load in can take a while because a lot of things are carried in in small batches, so you cannot skimp on staffing.
-You get away with one set of chairs for ceremony and reception so that is a plus.
+Catering is certainly a variable cost, but at Decatur House, the kitchen is in the basement, and load-in can take a while because a lot of things are carried in in small batches, so you cannot skimp on staffing.
+You get away with one set of chairs for the ceremony and reception, so that is a plus.
 It is also really nice that you can bring your own alcohol to this venue.

-DC is the easiest place in the area to have a friend or family member marry you.
+DC is the easiest place in the area to have a friend or family member marry you – and now they offer the option for you to sign your own marriage license – so easy!
 Check out my post on how to write your own wedding ceremony if you plan to go this route.
-The lounge furniture and uplights are “nice to haves” but not “must haves.”
+The rental furniture and uplights are “nice to haves” but not “must haves.”

 Have any questions?
 Please reach out!
 And don’t miss my wedding cost posts about DAR, Meridian House and Woodend Sanctuary.
 I tried to keep the line items the same from post to post, as much as I could!
 You can also fill out this form and I will send you a rough budget custom to your specifications!